Council meeting called off after public call for motion on Gaza ceasefire

 “These will now have to wait until the next full council in June which is extremely disappointing.”

-Full council chairwoman and mayor Margi O’Callaghan has been contacted for comment.

-A Hastings Borough Council spokesperson said: “The meeting was adjourned due to the disruption.
-We won’t be making any further comment.”
+A Hastings Borough Council spokesperson said the meeting was adjourned because of disruption and would not comment further.